|

 force.

-- Explain why the net work done in compressing a spring is always zero.
+Explain why the net work done in compressing an ideal spring is always zero.

 compare it to the force vs. displacement curve.